BenjaminPelletier/dss/config/README.md

         CA certificates with --node-ca-cert, and their addresses with --node-address.

-1. Use the `apply-certs.sh` script to create secrets on the Kubernetes cluster containing the certificates and keys generated in the previous step.
+1. Use the `apply-certs.sh` script in this directory to create secrets on the Kubernetes cluster containing the certificates and keys generated in the previous step.

         ./apply-certs.sh <NAMESPACE>